myTerminal/slide-gazer/README.md

 ## Features

-* Use any text-editor to create slide-show presentations and do it quickly by focussing only on content and not formatting
+* Use any text editor to create slide-show presentations and do it quickly by focussing only on content and not formatting
 * Present from any device capable of running a decent web-browser
+* Present markdown documents from almost anywhere on the web, including GitHub README files as presentations
 * Choose from a range of slide-transition animations
 * Have auto-transition of slides with an adjustable delay
 * Bring attention of your audience to a few emphasized words on a slide